 The West Highland Way route has everything you need.
 Leaving from Milngavie, a small town near Glasgow, you head 95 miles north to Fort William - next to Ben Nevis, the highest mountain in the UK.
 Along the way you'll walk on the bonnie, bonnie banks of Loch Lomond and climb Conic Hill for beautiful views over the loch.
 You'll walk through Glencoe, past the famous form of Buachaille Etive Mor, through the Rannoch Moor and eventually reach Glen Nevis and Fort William.

 There are options for hotels, mountain huts or cabins to stay in along the way, although many people choose to camp.
-This is the oldest hiking trail in the UK and remains one of the finest hiking trails in the world.
+This is the oldest hiking trail in the UK and is one of the best treks in Europe for beginners.

 10. Gran Canaria Traverse, Spain